carlosdanieldanieldomeme-create/Yuji-Itadori/README.md

                     VFXManager.createAdvancedHandFire(config.handFireDuration or 2)
                 end)
             end
-            if config.useAttackVFX and config.vfxType then
+            if config.useCustomVFX then
                 task.spawn(function()
                     task.wait(config.vfxDelay or 0.2)
-                    VFXManager.trigger(config.vfxType, config.vfxDuration or 1)
+                    VFXManager.trigger("blackFlash", 1)
                 end)
             end
             if config.useFOV then